Avaiga/taipy-doc/docs/tutorials/articles/using_tables/index.md

 ## Adding (*on_add*)

 Adding and deleting are quite similar to editing.
-When you specify the *on_add* property, a `button` with a 'plus' icon is included, and when clicked, it triggers the defined *on_add* callback function.
+When *editable* is True, a `button` with a 'plus' icon is included, and when clicked, it triggers the callback function speficied in the *on_add* property.

 ![Adding](images/tables-on_add.gif){width=50% : .tp-image-border }